gastongaiduk/monica-arm32v6/README.md

 - data/
 - mysql/

-### For secrets you must create your own (one for monica and another one for the root user):
+### For secrets you must create your own:
-- For regular user: create a **db_user.secret** file and place your password inside
+- For mysql regular user: create a **db_user.secret** file and place your password inside
-- For root user: create a **db_root.secret** file and place your password inside
+- For mysql root user: create a **db_root.secret** file and place your password inside
+- Create a *.env.local* file replacing all you need from the original .env file

 ### To build and run:
 > docker compose up -d